 DVR will participate with WIOA and other partners in targeted efforts to promote employment of individuals impacted by substance use

-DVR will explore effective strategies – like Progressive Employment – for use with this population.Objective 3.9: Maine DVR will provide equitable vocational rehabilitation services to potentially eligible students and eligible youth and adults who identify as LGBTQ+.
+DVR will explore effective strategies – like Progressive Employment – for use with this population.

-Strategies:
+e.
+DVR will gather and analyze data during PY2022 on the extent of the impact of substance use as a barrier to employment for DVR clients.

-1. DVR will convene a work group to review best practices in serving this population and make recommendations for policy and practice changes.
+Objective 3.9: Applying a Diversity, Equity and Inclusion lens, Maine DVR will provide equitable vocational rehabilitation services to potentially eligible students and eligible youth and adults who identify as LGBTQ+.

-2. DVR will provide training to staff and review policies at least annually.
+Strategies: a.
+DVR will continue its work group to review best practices in serving this population and make recommendations for policy and practice changes. b.
+DVR will develop and provide staff training o increase capacity to serve meet the employment needs of this population. c.
+DVR will review policies, forms, and other materials at least annually to ensure inclusive practices. . d.
+DVR will develop or adopt resources to meet employer needs – particularly around best practices in inclusion of transgender, non-binary and other gender minority individuals.

 Objective 3.10 Maine DVR will work with Maine’s TANF/ASPIRE programs and contracted providers to increase collaboration – leading to improved employment outcomes for individuals with disabilities.

 Strategies: